kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

         namespace: backend-ns
 ```

+Zone-originated policies in `kuma-system` won't be synced to other zones.
+Zone-originated policies on Universal won't be synced to other zones as well.
+We might want to introduce namespaces to Universal in the future.

 ### Order when merging

 By design, several policies can select the same DPP.
-In that case, policies are ordered and their `to` (or `from`) lists are merged.
+In that case, policies are ordered and their `to` (or `from`) arrays are merged.
-Introducing namespace-scoped policies adds another steps to the policy comparison process:
+Introducing namespace-scoped policies adds other steps to the policy comparison process.

 1. Is top-level `targetRef.kind` more specific (MeshServiceSubset > MeshService > MeshSubset > Mesh)?
    When kinds are equal, go to the next step.
 2. Zone originated policy is more specific than global originated policy.
    When policies originates at the same place, go to the next step.
-3. **[new step]** Policy in any custom namespace is more specific than any policy in the `kuma-system` namespace.
-   When both policies either from custom namespaces or from `kuma-system`, go to the next step.
-4. **[new step]** Policy from local zone is more specific than a policy from another zone.
-   When policies have the same zone, go to the next step.
-5. **[new step]** Policy from local namespace is more specific than a policy from another namespace.
+3. **[new step]** Compare namespaces so that `consumer-ns` > `producer-ns` > `kuma-system`.
-   When namespaces are equal, go to the next step.
+   If namespaces are equal, go to the next step.
-6. The policy is more specific if it's name is lexicographically less than other policy's name ("aaa" < "bbb" so that "
+4. The policy is more specific if it's name is lexicographically less than other policy's name ("aaa" < "bbb" so that "
-   aaa" policy is more specific)
+   aaa" policy is more specific).

 ### Cross-resource references